-$\lambda(t|X) = \lambda_0(t) \exp(\beta X)$
+$$\lambda(t|X) = \lambda_0(t) \exp(\beta X)$$

-- However, the Cox model does not estimate the baseline hazard, $\lambda_0(t)$.
-It only estimates the regression coefficients, β . - Although the baseline $\lambda_0(t)$ is not estimated, the hazard ratios are adjusted for time t, i.e. time scale. - The Cox model is said to "automatically adjust for the underlying time scale". - In a Poisson model, the effect of time (timeband) could be moved from the linear predictor into the baseline, $\lambda_0(t)$.
+- ullet However, the Cox model does not estimate the baseline hazard, $\lambda_0(t).$ It only estimates the regression coefficients, β . - \bullet Although the baseline $\lambda_0(t)$ is not estimated, the hazard ratios are adjusted for time t, i.e. time scale - The Cox model is said to "automatically adjust for the underlying time scale". - In a Poisson model, the effect of time (timeband) could be moved from the linear predictor into the baseline, $\lambda_0(t)$.
 Similarly, for Cox, the baseline hazard includes all the effect of time scale.

-- The 'intercept' in the Cox model [10], the hazard (event rate) for individuals with all covariates X at the reference level, is an arbitrary function of time4, often called the baseline hazard and denoted by $\lambda_0(t)$. - The Cox model can also be written on the log scale where X = 1 for patients with distant metastases at diagnosis and X = 0 for patients without distant metastases at diagnosis.
+• The 'intercept' in the Cox model [10], the hazard (event rate) for individuals with all covariates X at the reference level, is an arbitrary function of time4, often called the baseline hazard and denoted by $\lambda_0(t)$.

+• This means that a proportional hazards model estimates hazard ratios which are constant over time, and that hazards are assumed to be proportional to where X=1 for patients with distant metastases at diagnosis and X=0 for patients without distant metastases at diagnosis.